Understanding GNFR Demand Planning Impact Upon the Perfect Order & Delivery

 Supplier forecasting is crucial for ensuring the Perfect Delivery is achieved.
 The suppliers must forecast the demand to understand exactly how much of their product is needed.
 GFR suppliers are forecasting what should be produced so the shelves are full of what the final customers are actually going to purchase.
 GNFR suppliers need to understand what items the stores will be using based off of their construction schedules.

-Supplier forecasting helps suppliers deliver OTIF (on time, in full) by gaining a better understanding of what a retailer’s major needs will be.
+Supplier forecasting helps suppliers deliver on time and in full by gaining a better understanding of what a retailer’s major needs will be.
 But forecasting for GNFR suppliers will require deep collaboration and intense planning with their customers.
 If the demand isn’t planned collaboratively, the purchase orders must be submitted extremely early in the planning process so the supplier can produce what is needed.
 Demand planning allows suppliers to produce the correct inventory for when the orders are needed to ensure high fill rates.

 To learn more about how a better GNFR-delivery management solution could save your company both time and money, contact the team at Lumatrak today.